Compulsory Liquidation & What It Means For Companies

 What is the difference between Compulsory Liquidation and Voluntary Liquidation?

-As mentioned above a liquidation that is compulsory is started by a creditor that goes to the court.
-In the case of a Voluntary Liquidation the directors sensibly realise that the company is insolvent and that they should act to start the process themselves.
-The directors seek to appoint a liquidator, who has to be a licensed insolvency practitioner, to prepare a statement of affairs setting out the position and then he/she will ask the creditors if they approve his/her appointment.
-This can be done at a creditors meeting or by what is called deemed consent.
-The process’ full name is creditors voluntary liquidation as ultimately it is always the creditors that have to approve and vote.
-They can appoint their own liquidators if they want to ( this is rare).
+As mentioned above, a liquidation that is compulsory is started by a creditor that goes to the court.
+In the case of a Voluntary Liquidation, the directors sensibly realise that the company is insolvent and that they should act to start the process themselves.
+The directors seek to appoint a liquidator, who has to be a licensed insolvency practitioner.
+The process’ full name is Creditors Voluntary Liquidation as ultimately it is always the creditors that have to approve and vote.

 Advantages of Compulsory Liquidation